Skip to main content

 Biodiversity

-There are over 100,000 arachnids, all of which are different.
-They can be large, small, poisonous, colorful, etc. Some dig traps, others are vegetarian or live under water.
-But why are there so many different?
-More about biodiversity.
+There are over 100,000 species of arachnids, each unique in its own way.
+They come in various sizes, some are venomous, colorful, etc. Some dig traps, others are herbivorous or live underwater.
+But why are there so many different types?
+Learn more about biodiversity.

 ADVERTISEMENT